SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Experiments

 \emph{Glasses Removal.} The original glasses removal dataset \cite{DBLP:conf/cvpr/NizanT20} contains face images cropped from CelebA \cite{DBLP:conf/iccv/LiuLWT15} for both male and female.
 It has a data imbalance problem that there are much more images of male with glasses than female with glasses.
 As a side effect, the face may become more feminine after removing the glasses \cite{DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
 To avoid this problem and focus on the glasses removal task, we only use the male images in our experiments.
 The training / test set contains 8,366 / 2,112 images of male with glasses, and 59,895 / 14,061 images of male without glasses.
 The image size is the same as male-to-female.

-\textbf{Baseline Models.} We compare our SPatchGAN to the state-of-the-art models for unsupervised image translation, including CycleGAN \cite{DBLP:conf/iccv/ZhuPIE17}, MUNIT \cite{DBLP:conf/eccv/HuangLBK18}, U-GAT-IT \cite{DBLP:conf/iclr/KimKKL20}, Council-GAN \cite{DBLP:conf/cvpr/NizanT20} and ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20}.
-CycleGAN uses a single scale PatchGAN discriminator, while the others use the multi-scale PatchGAN.
+\textbf{Baseline Models.} We compare our SPatchGAN to the state-of-the-art models for unsupervised image translation, including CycleGAN \cite{DBLP:conf/iccv/ZhuPIE17}, MUNIT \cite{DBLP:conf/eccv/HuangLBK18}, U-GAT-IT \cite{DBLP:conf/iclr/KimKKL20}, CUT \cite{DBLP:conf/eccv/ParkEZZ20}, Council-GAN \cite{DBLP:conf/cvpr/NizanT20} and ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20}.
+CycleGAN and CUT uses a single scale PatchGAN discriminator, while the others use the multi-scale PatchGAN.
 CycleGAN and U-GAT-IT are based on the cycle constraints.
+CUT is based on a contrastive learning approach which maximizes the mutual information between the source and generated images.
 MUNIT, Council-GAN and ACL-GAN are based on a partially shared latent space assumption.
 We use the official pre-trained models if available, including the selfie-to-anime and male-to-female models of Council-GAN, and the selfie-to-anime model of U-GAT-IT.
-We reproduce the other results using the official code base.
+The other results are reproduced using the official code base.

 \textbf{Evaluation Metrics.} We adopt two metrics, the Fr\'echet Inception Distance (FID) \cite{DBLP:conf/nips/HeuselRUNH17} and the kernel inception distance (KID) \cite{DBLP:conf/iclr/BinkowskiSAG18}, for the quantitative evaluation.
 FID is a widely used metric for comparing the distributions of the real and generated images.
 KID is an improved metric which takes additional aspects of the distributions into account, and is unbiased.